Skip to content

 Labour law protections

-Japan's Labour Standards Act guarantees all workers — regardless of nationality — the same minimum wage, paid leave (10–20 days based on tenure), 40-hour standard working week, overtime premium (125–150% of regular wage), and social insurance (shakai hoken: health + pension).
+Japan's Labour Standards Act guarantees all workers — regardless of nationality — the same minimum wage, paid leave (10–20 days depending on tenure), 40-hour standard working week, overtime premium (125–150% of regular wage), and social insurance (shakai hoken: health + pension).
 The Ministry of Health, Labour and Welfare (MHLW) actively investigates violations.
 SSW (i) allows up to 5 years; SSW (ii) allows indefinite stay and family reunification.
+Japan ranks among the most consistently safe migration destinations for Nepali workers by any objective measure.

 Full Worker Rights guide